-- 2. Follow local directives and guidelines - 3.
-Let your host and MISTI Program Manager know about the situation in case there is any way they can provide guidance or assistance. - a.
-If you need to isolate in another location different that your housing while testing positive, ISOS can assist and might provide a "quarantine benefit".
-If you do need to move to isolate call ISOS to get access to the quarantine benefit.
-Please note you or your program manager will have to cover the costs of the new lodging and submit a claim to get reimbursed. - 4.
+- 1. Contact ISOS (you may call collect) or use Live Chat function from your cell phone using Wifi. - 2.
+Follow local directives and guidelines - 3.
+Let your MISTI Program Manager know about the situation in case there is any way they can provide guidance or assistance. - 4.
 Always keep all documentation (original receipts, etc.) for insurance purposes.
 Be sure to keep copies for yourself even after you submit a claim.